manuelcorralesglb/rubybootcamp/README.md

 5. Create a new repository in[ GitHub](https://github.com/)  to host the project code.

+6. REST client (POSTMAN recommended)

 ###General Guidelines

 The boot camp is organized in the following way:

+##Learning days

+###Topic 1: Ruby

+1. Flow control, loops and iterators.
+2. POO in ruby, classes, inheritance, modules and mixins.
+    - Create a class.
+    - Create a subclass.
+    - Create a module.
+    - Mix the module in the subclass.
+    - Create a class and mix the Enumerable module in it.
+3. Blocks, lambdas and procs.

+###Topic 2: Rails

+###Topic 3: REST APIs

+###